Sign up for Chalkbeat Chicago’s free daily newsletter to keep up with the latest education news.

 “That schools in underinvested, primarily Black and brown communities get the resources and have an opportunity for self-determination for their schools, and additionally, that we have a board that is accessible and transparent,” Zaccor said.

 As a board member, Zaccor wants to create more Sustainable Community Schools programs, an initiative crafted between CPS and the Chicago Teachers Union that allows schools to partner with nonprofit organizations to provide wraparound services for students and families.
-Uplift, the school she founded, was also a Sustainable Community School.
+Uplift, the school she founded, is also a Sustainable Community School.

 She also wants to push for more funding for CPS, primarily through pushing the state for more money.
 Zaccor also wants to find ways to make schools more energy efficient and “green” friendly, she said.